What to do with leftover pancakes

 From lunchtime wraps to pancake bread and butter pudding, we've got plenty of ways to use up leftover pancakes and pancake batter.

 Pancakes are perfect at any time of year, not just Pancake Day.
-You might be used to eating them sweet, with a classic topping of lemon and sugar, ice cream, or melted chocolate - but with a bit of creativity, leftover pancakes can be used in a range of other dishes as a lighter alternative to bread, pasta or other bases.
+You might be used to eating them sweet, with a classic topping of lemon and sugar, ice cream, or melted chocolate - but with a bit of creativity, leftover pancakes can be used in a range of other dishes as a lighter alternative to bread, pasta, or other bases.

 If you're a fan of a hearty fry-up you'll be glad to know that pancakes are the perfect swap for a slice or two of toast.
-Opt for smaller, thicker pancakes and serve alongside poached egg, bacon medallions, chestnut mushrooms, and fresh cherry tomatoes with our delicious breakfast pancakes recipe.
+Opt for smaller, thicker pancakes and serve alongside the poached egg, bacon medallions, chestnut mushrooms, and fresh cherry tomatoes with our delicious breakfast pancakes recipe.

-Pancake French toast Turn your leftover pancakes into a classic breakfast treat - French toast.
+- Pancake French toast: Turn your leftover pancakes into a classic breakfast treat - French toast.
 It’s simple really; just make them as you would French toast.
 Dip your cooked pancakes into the egg, sugar, and cinnamon mix and pop on a pan, and cook until golden and delicious.
 Serve with fresh berries.

 Pancakes make a great alternative to tortilla wraps.
 Grab a crepe-style pancake and load up with your favourite sandwich fillings – bacon, lettuce, and tomato, burrito-style with beans, or how about our ham and cheese pancake rolls (pictured above) the choice is yours.
 Wrap in tin foil or cling film and pop into the fridge ready for your packed lunch the next day.